mansion-venkat/data-ingestion-framework/README.md

-# data-ingestion-framework
+# Data Ingestion Framework

-Metadata driven data ingestion &amp; validation framework
+Metadata-driven data ingestion and validation framework using PySpark and Databricks.